A Guide to WordPress Block Types: Text, Media, and Widgets

 Introduction

-The block editor Gutenberg was introduced to WordPress on December 7, 2018, alongside the default theme Twenty Nineteen.
+The block editor Gutenberg was introduced with the release of WordPress 5.0 on December 7, 2018.
 Quite some time has passed since then, and I’ve gradually become more comfortable using blocks.
 That said, the ones I regularly use are still the basics—Paragraph, Heading, Image, Gallery, Columns, Spacer, and Custom HTML.

 Recently, while reviewing block types for a client of our website creation service, I thought it would be a great opportunity to organize and share that information here on our blog as well.